 The Sno*Drift Rally marked the start of the 2020 American Rally Association season, in a world before a global pandemic, and the start of Barry McKenna’s National title charge.
 DirtFish revisits the event

-After a frigid two days, 17 stages, and 116 miles of snow, rain, ice, and slush, the teams made their final passes through the challenging stages and made their way to the awards ceremony having concluded with the famous Bonfire Alley.
+After a frigid two days, 17 stages, and 116 miles of snow, rain, ice, and slush, the teams made their final passes through the challenging stages on the Saturday night of the 2020 Sno*Droft and made their way to the awards ceremony having concluded with the famous Bonfire Alley.

 “Feelin’ good, glad to get [the win].
-A tricky rally, just struggled to get through it,” McKenna told DirtFish.
+A tricky rally, just struggled to get through it,” McKenna told DirtFish at the time.

 Beating out second place finisher Piotr Fetela and his Ford Fiesta Proto by almost six minutes, McKenna had a huge cushion to play with during the final stages but proved he didn’t need it.

 “Having a bit of a lead in this rally, there’s no harm in it,” said McKenna.
 “If you get stuck in a snowbank, it’ll take some time to get out.”

 McKenna is already looking ahead and hoping to carry his momentum from the Sno*Drift victory into future events as well.

 “If we have a clean run in Mexico we should be in good fighting shape for the 100 Acre Wood,” said McKenna.